srisivan/creative-writings/travelogue_tirupati.md

 I was sitting with my grandfather.
 He was advising me to observe everything on the road, especially the green boards with distances for destinations on it.

-We reached at _Tirupati_ at about 10:30.
+We reached at _Tirupati_ at about 10:30 am.
 The first place we visited was _Tiruchanur_ the place where the temple of Lakshmi,  _Sri Venkateshvara Swamy's wife,_ exists.
 The temple is named as _Alamelu Mangapuram._